-Using the Demonstrated Impact Score and the DQS, the Ci team generates an Impact Rating for each charity analyzed.
-To date we have assessed charities primarily in the social services and education sectors as well as a number in the international aid sector.
+Using the Demonstrated Impact score and the Data Quality score, Ci generates an Impact Rating for each charity analyzed.
+To date we have assessed charities primarily in the social services and education sectors as well as in the international aid sector.
 Ratings appear only for those charities that we have assessed and we continue to add charities to this list, thus more Impact Ratings will appear on charity profiles over time.
-The Impact Rating appears as a red dot overlaid on a grid.
-See the example below:
+The Impact Rating appears as a red dot overlaid on a grid:

 Components of the Impact Rating

 We estimate and compare the amount of social good that charities generate per dollar donated.
 How much good, measured in dollars, do donations accomplish?
 Social return on investment (SROI) is the best metric we know of for this task because it attempts to measure these amounts directly.

 We use standard program evaluation techniques to provide SROI estimates for every major activity by every charity we analyze.
 We track benefits to both clients and taxpayers/society by estimating the number of outcomes that each charity produces beyond what would have happened absent service.
 We then multiply these numbers by estimates of the dollar value of each outcome for clients and for society.
 Benefits to clients include improvements in income, quality of life, and health, while benefits to society consist of increases in tax revenues and public cost savings in areas such as health care, public assistance, and law enforcement.
 The long-term, discounted values of these benefits are added together and divided by total expenditures to generate a social return on investment/donation (SROI) estimate.

 For each charity, we calculate a lower bound, a best estimate, and an upper bound SROI: